 Apple has been the subject of many rumors for its development of AR technologies, including products like Apple Glass, but they have yet to actually reach users' hands and eyes.

-Nreal Air are AR glasses aimed at consumers that provide AR capabilities in a convenient package.
-Rather than being a big and clunky headset, Nreal Air takes the form of a pair of sunglasses with carefully hidden technology.
+Xreal Air are AR glasses aimed at consumers that provide AR capabilities in a convenient package.
+Rather than being a big and clunky headset, Xreal Air takes the form of a pair of sunglasses with carefully hidden technology.

 The display offers 108% coverage of the sRGB color gamut, including 16.773 million colors, a contrast ratio of up to 100,000:1,

-When you're using it with an iPhone or iPad using the Nreal Adapter in mirror mode, connected to an Apple Lightning to Digital AV Adapter, the Nreal Air will display all iPhone and iPad apps on an equivalent 130-inch display 4 meters (13.1 feet) away.
+When you're using it with an iPhone or iPad using the Xreal Adapter in mirror mode, connected to an Apple Lightning to Digital AV Adapter, the Xreal Air will display all iPhone and iPad apps on an equivalent 130-inch display 4 meters (13.1 feet) away.
 Users could use the headset to enjoy popular streaming services in their own highly-portable personal theater at up to 60fps.

 The mirror mode also works well with Apple's Stage Manager, so it can act as an extra display when used with an iPad Pro, for example.
 This can help boost productivity by giving users a massive virtual workspace with the iPad Pro without needing to connect to a physical monitor.